| |

 HOW TO PIPE MERMAID TAIL MERINGUE COOKIES

 Pipe the mermaid’s body with a piping bag with a petal tip filled with purple-pink meringue.
 Hold the piping bag with the narrow end of the petal tip facing the fluke.
 Move the piping bag back and forth to create a ruffled look.
-To make a shimming finish on the meringue, use gold luster dust in a pump and spray freshly piped mermaid tails (steps 6-8).
+To achieve a shimmery finish on the meringue, use gold luster dust from a pump and spray it onto freshly piped mermaid tails (steps 6-8).

 BAKE MERINGUE COOKIES